top of page

 What to Do Now

-Step 1: Track wake time for 7 days.
-If before 7 AM = make this your #1 priority.
-Stay in bed even awake.
+Step 1: Track your wake time for 7 days.
+If it’s before 7 AM, make this your #1 priority.
+Stay in bed even if you’re awake.

 Step 2: Calculate your ratio (total zinc ÷ total copper).
-If over 10:1 and you're 60+ or cycling, talk to practitioner about lowering zinc.
+If it’s over 10:1 and you’re 60+ or cycling, talk to your practitioner about lowering zinc.

 Step 3: Track EVERY carb for 3 days.
-Include fruit, starchy veg, grains, hidden sugars.
-Over 75g daily?
-Cut back.
+Include fruit, starchy vegetables, grains, and hidden sugars.
+If you’re over 75 g daily, cut back.

 Step 4: Give it 3 months with all three optimized.
 Retest.
-If still cycling, deeper investigation needed.
+If you’re still cycling, deeper investigation is needed.

 Timeline

-Weeks 1-2: May feel more tired (body finally resting)
+Weeks 1-2: You may feel more tired (your body is finally resting).

-Weeks 3-6: Energy stabilizing, less "wired but tired"
+Weeks 3-6: Energy stabilizes, and you experience less "wired but tired."

 Age Matters

-For 60+ with cycling: Work with practitioner willing to adapt ratios, verify all three factors, monitor closely.
+For those over 60 with cycling: Work with a practitioner willing to adapt ratios, verify all three factors, and monitor closely.

 "But I Work — Can't Sleep Past 7 AM"